Marine Zone Fishing

 - Mussels are open along the entire Oregon coast.

 The Oregon Department of Agriculture's shellfish safety hotline is toll free and provides the most current information regarding shellfish safety closures.
 Please call the hotline before harvesting: 1-800-448-2474.
 Press 1 for biotoxin closures and 2 for general safety recommendations.
 For more information, call ODA’s Food Safety Program at (503) 986-4720 or visit the ODA shellfish closures webpage.

 Check out the recreational shellfish pages on the ODFW website.
 The pages contain everything you need to know for identifying and harvesting Oregon’s clams, including maps of individual estuaries that show where to crab and clam.

-Some sport crabbers have difficulty correctly measuring the minimum size for Dungeness crab, which is 5 3⁄4 inches measured in a straight line across the back immediately in front of, but not including, the points.
+Some sport crabbers sometimes have difficulty correctly measuring the minimum size for Dungeness crab, which is 5 3⁄4 inches measured in a straight line across the back immediately in front of, but not including, the points.
 See an illustration showing the correct measurement (jpg).

 Check out the Oregon Coast Birding Trail website for birding hotspots and self-guided itineraries for birders in any area of the Oregon Coast.
-Some especially great places to view seabirds and perhaps a bald eagle are: Yaquina Head Outstanding Natural Area (the deck behind the lighthouse), Heceta Head State Park (the viewing area in front of the lighthouse), Cape Meares State Scenic Viewpoint (the north deck by the parking lot), and Ecola State Park (the westernmost viewing platform at Ecola Point overlook).
+Some especially great places to view seabirds and perhaps a bald eagle are Yaquina Head Outstanding Natural Area (the deck behind the lighthouse); Heceta Head State Park (the viewing area in front of the lighthouse); Cape Meares State Scenic Viewpoint (the north deck by the parking lot); and Ecola State Park (the westernmost viewing platform at Ecola Point overlook).